ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/limits-ydb.md

 {% cut "Legacy limits" %}

+In previous versions of {{ ydb-short-name }}, queries were typically executed using an API called "Table Service".
+This API had the following limitations, which have been addressed by replacing it with a new API called "Query Service".

 | Parameter | Default | Explanation | Status<br/>in case of<br/>a violation<br/>of the limit |
 | :--- | :--- | :--- | :---: |
 | Maximum number of rows in query results | 1,000 | The complete results of some queries executed using the `ExecuteDataQuery` method may contain more rows than allowed.
 In such cases, the query will return the maximum number of rows allowed, and the result will have the `truncated` flag set. | SUCCESS |